-- The Constitution of India-Fundamental Rights and Duties, Directive Principles of the state policy (Self Study) - Conducted Activities related to International Day of Fraternity.
+- The Constitution of India-Fundamental Rights and Duties, Directive Principles of the state policy (Self Study) - Activities on International Day of Fraternity.

 History: The Uprising of 1857

 Map work: On the political map of India, label and locate the following places.